 Address-only (brute force)

 Scan every key in the range, compute the Bitcoin address, compare against the target.
-Works on any puzzle but needs 2^N operations — infeasible above ~71 bits.
+Puzzle N contains 2^(N-1) candidate keys, which is infeasible to enumerate above the lowest remaining ranges.

 Best for: Puzzles 71–74 (lowest unsolved, no known public key)